 42. Survival.
 Any right, obligation, or condition that, by its express terms or nature and context is intended to survive, will survive the termination or expiration of this Contract; such rights, obligations, or conditions include, but are not limited to, those related to transition responsibilities; indemnification; disclaimer of damages and limitations of liability; State Data; non-disclosure of Confidential Information; representations and warranties; insurance and bankruptcy.

-43. Administrative Fee and Reporting Contractor must pay an administrative fee of 1% on all payments made to Contractor under the Contract including transactions with MiDEAL members, and other states (including governmental subdivisions and authorized entities).
-Administrative fee payments must be made online by check or credit card at: https://www.thepayplace.com/mi/dtmb/adminfee

-Contractor must submit an itemized purchasing activity report, which includes at a minimum, the name of the purchasing entity and the total dollar volume in sales.
-Reports should be mailed to MiDeal@michigan.gov.

-The administrative fee and purchasing activity report are due within 30 calendar days from the last day of each calendar quarter.

 44. Extended Purchasing Program.
 This contract is extended to MiDEAL members.
 MiDEAL members include local units of government, school districts, universities, community colleges, and nonprofit hospitals.
 A current list of MiDEAL members is available at www.michigan.gov/mideal.